A Contrastive Learning Approach for Training Variational Autoencoder Priors: Noise Contrastive Priors (NCPs)

 The NCE training in Eq.~\eqref{eq:gan_nce_hvae} is minimized when $D_k(\rvz_k, c(\rvz_{<k})) = \frac{q(\rvz_k|\rvz_{<k})}{q(\rvz_k|\rvz_{<k}) + p(\rvz_k|\rvz_{<k})}$.
 Denoting the classifier at optimality by $D_k^*(\rvz, c(\rvz_{<k}))$, we obtain the reweighting factor $r(\rvz_k | \rvz_{<k}) \approx \frac{D_k^*(\rvz_k, c(\rvz_{<k}))}{1 - D_k^*(\rvz_k, c(\rvz_{<k}))}$ in the second stage.
 Given our hierarchical NCP, we use ancestral sampling to sample from the prior.
 For sampling from each group, we can use SIR or LD as discussed before.

 The context feature $c(\rvz_{<k})$ extracts a representation from $\rvz_{<k}$.
 Instead of learning a new representation at stage two, we simply use the representation that is extracted from $\rvz_{<k}$ in the hierarchical prior, trained in the first stage.
-Note that the binary classifiers in the second stage are trained in parallel for all groups.
+Note that the binary classifiers are trained in parallel for all groups.